jes/notes/softwareideas.md

 * multiple bug reports
 * multiple bugs
 * you don't have to submit a patch, you have to submit an *exploit*

+## Gear train calculator

+You give it the ratio (with tolerance?), the minimum/maximum number of gears, the minimum/maximum number of teeth per gear, and any numbers of teeth that are already fixed, and it searches to find solutions.